bryangrimes/test-giant/README.md

 - **Language-Specific Configuration:**
   - The default configuration currently only includes Python.
 Future language configurations can be added under the languages table.
-  - If the current filetype is not configured, test-giant will fall back to vim-test's TestNearest.
+  - If the current filetype is not configured, testgiant will fall back to vim-test's TestNearest.

 ## Requirements